 Of course, most confusingly, I am frequently mistaken for a student.
 I guess I have indeed done life at a strange, inconsistent pace.
 Even I don’t know how old I am, since other measures disagree greatly with what culture dictates should be expected from chronology.
 (Although interestingly, non-chronological measures agree with the age range people generally assume me to be in).

 But Carol, the eldest of us, was the shining example.
 She still travels, has adventures, and not only keeps up – she’s ahead.
-There’s quite a few whale shark photos with a Carol photobomb!
+There are quite a few whale shark photos with a Carol photobomb!

 I wonder how much happiness is foregone, because we believed these things.
 Chased these milestone mirages, instead of discovering our own personal ones.